Evol (Future album)

 Evol (stylized in all caps) is the fourth studio album by American rapper Future.
 It was released on February 6, 2016, through A1 Recordings and Freebandz, and distributed by Epic Records.
 The album features a sole guest appearance from the Weeknd.
 It premiered on DJ Khaled's We The Best Radio debut on Beats 1.
 Evol released five months after the collaborative mixtape What a Time to Be Alive (2015) and a month after Purple Reign (2016).
 Production was handled by frequent collaborators Metro Boomin, Southside, TM88 and DJ Spinz, among others.

 Evol was supported by two singles: "Low Life" and "Wicked".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
 It also debuted at number one on the US Top R&B/Hip-Hop Albums.

 Background and release

 On December 25, 2015, The Weeknd released a collaborative song with Future, titled "Low Life", on SoundCloud.
 It was produced by Metro Boomin and Ben Billions and co-produced by The Weeknd.
 The song was later revealed to be included on Evol.
 On March 1, 2016, "Low Life" was released as the album's first single.
 A music video for the track premiered on MTV on the same month.

 On February 1, 2016, DJ Khaled announced that he would be premiering Future's fourth album on the debut show of We The Best Radio on Beats 1.
 Future then announced the album title, release date and artwork, as well as individually tweeting the track list.

+In early February, shortly after the album's announcement, Future became involved in a brief public exchange on Twitter with fellow Atlanta rapper Young Thug, which was widely interpreted as a dispute over prominence within the Atlanta trap music scene.
+On February 3, 2016, Future first posted a tweet reading "Midnight eastern", which was followed minutes later by Young Thug responding, "Boy slow down dropping all that BS music", accompanied by crying, laughing and peace sign emojis, a combination commonly used in online discourse to convey dismissal or mockery.
+Future then replied shortly afterward with another tweet stating, "Sh!t bout to get real in a few hours".

 The album cover artwork was created by the Polish creative production studio Ars Thanea.
 The album's title is 'love' spelled backwards.